skx/kilua/README.md

     * Report the version and exit.

 ## Lua Support

-We build with Lua 5.2 by default, but if you edit the `Makefile` you should also be able to build successfully with Lua 5.1.
+We build with Lua 5.2 by default, but if you edit `src/Makefile` you should also be able to build successfully with Lua 5.1.

 On startup the following configuration-files are read if present: